AnjoSs/objective-framework/README.md

 To inverstigate the state space and the successor states of the current state, the state space can be visualized by using the state space tool.

 <img width="100" alt="image" src="https://user-images.githubusercontent.com/32839252/110791660-bfc25a00-8272-11eb-97ff-29239c890b1e.png">

+### Note
+Due to ongoing changes in the [fcm2cpn compiler](https://github.com/bptlab/fcm2cpn/tree/master), the compiled state space queries might need manual adjustments regarding the naming of tasks and pages.
+The namings with whitespace should be changed to using underscores in the CPN.
+Also, tasks in the CPN might have trailing numbers like `..._0`.
+In such cases, the query has to be adjusted.